-Millington and other government agencies provide public services and facilities and facilities to ensure the health, safety, and welfare of existing and future populations.
+Millington and other government agencies provide public services and facilities to ensure the health, safety, and welfare of existing and future populations.
 To ensure adequate community facilities and services are available when needed, the Town continually monitors demand and capacity to anticipate when and where facility expansion will be needed.
+Preparing a

-Preparing a Community Facilities element in the Comprehensive Plan is a preliminary step in addressing the supply and demand for community facilities and services the Town, County, and State provides.
+Community Facilities element in the Comprehensive Plan is a preliminary step in addressing the supply and demand for community facilities and services the Town, Counties, and State provide.
 This element of the Comprehensive Plan examines existing community facilities and services.
 The Municipal Growth element recommends actions to address community facilities and services to meet the needs of future populations.